scriptbuzz/mbx-getstock-aws-puppeteer/README.md

 # mbx-getstock-aws-puppeteer
-A serverless solution to automate gathering stock info from the web using Puppeteer on AWS.
+This is an AWS hosted serverless solution to automate gathering stock info from the web using Puppeteer on AWS.
 The solution leverages AWS services such as Lambda, EventBridge, API Gateway, S3, and DynamoDB.

 <img src="./assets/mbx-aws-lambda-puppeteer.jpg" width="800">